edgexfoundry/edgex-docs/docs_src/design/legacy-requirements/device-service.md

 Each device may have as part of its definition in Metadata a number of `AutoEvents` associated with it.
 An `AutoEvent` has the following fields:

-* **resource**: the name of a deviceresource or devicecommand indicating what to read.
+* **resource**: the name of a deviceResource or deviceCommand indicating what to read.
 * **frequency**: a string indicating the time to wait between reading events, expressed as an integer followed by units of ms, s, m or h.
 * **onchange**: a boolean: if set to true, only generate new events if one or more of the